Edmond0908/C-programming/README.md

 # C programming
-My solution for judgegirl, the judge of the course C Programming.
+My solutions of judgegirl, the judge of the course C Programming.